striezel/weather-information-collector/doc/task-files.md

     location.coordinates=51.5,-1.2
     # one request every 30 minutes, e.g. every 1800 seconds
     interval=1800

+An example for the third API would be:

+    # use DarkSky API
+    api=DarkSky
+    # location: Alcatraz Island
+    location.coordinates=37.8267,-122.4233
+    # one request every 20 minutes, e.g. every 1200 seconds
+    interval=1200

 Remember that you can create multiple task files to define multiple collection tasks.